 Millenials are not the only ones taking advantage of communal living these days.
-One in three people between the ages of 23-65 are living in a shared space, and considering that most people spend 90% of their days indoors, indoor air quality is more important than ever.
-The EPA ranked indoor air pollution among the top five environmental risks to public health and it’s important that we all do our part to help promote healthy IAQ (Indoor Air Quality) wherever possible.
+One in three people between the ages of 23-65 are living in a shared space.
+Considering that most people spend 90% of their days indoors, Indoor Air Quality is more important than ever.
+The EPA ranked indoor air pollution among the top five environmental risks to public health.
+It’s important that we all do our part to help promote Healthy Air wherever possible.

 Joining movements like BreatheLife can help to protect our health and planet from air pollution.
 The World Health Organization and United Nations Environment are leading this Climate and Clean Air initiative and their website is full of ways to get involved in this global campaign for clean air.